Thursday 10 June 2021 was recently the best day to experience snow play in the upper Blue Mountains.

 Blue Mountains Mums are in the know about the best places to take your children for Blue Mountains snow play.
-In this article, we share some of the ideal places to take your children to make a snowman, go tobogganing, have a snowball fight and create glorious snow angels.
+In this article, we share some of the ideal places in 2021 Winter to take your children to make a snowman, go tobogganing, have a snowball fight and create glorious snow angels.
 A play in the snow will guarantee a smile on your child’s face, especially if it is his or her first time experiencing snow.
 We also have tips on what to bring and Blue Mountains road information to keep you safe.

 In the Blue Mountains, snow occurs on an irregular basis from year to year and often with little warning.
 According to our research, there have only been a few years which failed to get at least some snow!